CountTails/csuf-notes/src/fall-2024/cpsc-544/lecture-4_prinicples-of-software-change.md

   - Use the languages and tools they are given
   - Understand protocols and system services they need
   - Effectively use the organization's process
-  - Appreciate the subtleties of the application they are Implementing
+  - Appreciate the subtleties of the application they are implementing
   - Plan and track their own work
 - Without training, necessary learning is gained through *trial and error*
   - Wastes time and money